How to make or update your Will

 Seek professional advice

 Whether you are making a new Will or updating an existing one, we recommend that you seek professional advice from a solicitor or a professional Will writer.
 They have the legal expertise to ensure your Will is valid, and they can clearly express and carry out your wishes.

 You can find a solicitor in your local area using The Law Society’s website.

 Our free Will-writing partners, Guardian Angel

-We are delighted to be able to offer you the chance to write your will for free through our partners at the Goodwill Partnership.
+We are delighted to be able to offer you the chance to write your will for free through our partners at Guardian Angel.